Learn something new every day

 More Info... by email

-A currency collapse is a situation in which the value of a nation's currency drops radically in a very short period of time.
-As the value collapses, it can contribute to a wider economic crisis, and it can have long-lasting repercussions.
+A currency collapse is a situation in which the value of a nation's currency depreciates significantly in a short period of time.
+As the value decreases, it can contribute to a wider economic crisis and it can have long-lasting repercussions.
 Currency collapses have been implicated in a number of financial crises including the spectacular freefall of the Icelandic economy in 2008 and the Asian Financial Crisis in the 1990s.